scottrippey/zustand-refined/README.md

 Here's how `zustand-refined` solves this problem:
 1. The `getState()` method is not exposed
 2. The `useStore` hook is only exposed to the `hooks` configuration
-3. The `hooks` configuration enables you to write specific hooks, which only return the minimum amount of data using selectors, can properly cache the selectors, and don't expose the entire state object.
+3. The `hooks` configuration enables you to write specific hooks, which only return the minimum amount of data using selectors, can properly memoize the selectors, and don't expose the entire state object.

 ### 4 ways to update state